abhayrajak06/To-Do-List-Management-System/README.md

 - Registered users can create, read, update, and delete tasks.

-- Each task should have a title, description, due date, priority, and status (e.g., to-do, in-progress, completed).
+- Each task should have a title, description, due date, priority, and status (e.g., to-do, in progress, completed).

 3. Task Organization: